A trip to Borneo is never complete without enjoying the beauty of the tropical rainforests.

-A secondary forest (or second-growth forest) is a forest which has re-grown after a timber harvest until a long enough period has passed so that the effects of the disturbance are no longer evident.
-Secondary forest is characterized by less biodiversity, younger trees, and a very thick undergrowth.
+A secondary forest (or second-growth forest) is a forest that has re-grown after a timber harvest until a long enough period has passed so that the effects of the disturbance are no longer evident.
+Secondary forest is characterized by less biodiversity, younger trees, and very thick undergrowth.

 Tabin Wildlife Resort is located on the edge of the reserve, close to the palm oil plantations.
 Although palm oil plantations are regularly visited by wild animals that are particularly attracted by the palm kernel, they are not what we expect to see in a rainforest.

 All the trails are located in the secondary forest and along the plantations; unfortunately, at this moment there are no trails in the core area where you can experience the “real rainforest”.

 The Danum Valley, on the other hand, is one of the few remaining primary rainforests in Borneo where the trees reach 50 meters in height, and it’s characterized by incredible biodiversity of flora and fauna.

 Primary forest (also called old-growth forest, virgin forest, primeval forest,) refers to untouched, pristine forest that exists in its original condition and unaffected by any human activities.

 For a real rainforest experience go to Danum Valley.

 Damum and Tabin are exclusive and low-impact-tourism destinations.
 The prices are slightly higher than other products such as Kinabatangan River, Mulu, and Mount Kinabalu.